danny-avila/LibreChat/.github/CONTRIBUTING.md

 1. Fork the repository and create a new branch with a descriptive slash-based name (e.g., `new/feature/x`).
 2. Implement your changes and ensure that all tests pass.
 3. Commit your changes using conventional commit messages with GitFlow flags.
-Begin the commit message with a tag indicating the change type, such as "feat" (new feature), "fix" (bug fix), "docs" (documentation), or "refactor" (code refactoring), followed by a brief summary of the changes (e.g., `feat: Add new feature X to the project`).
+See below [Commit Message Format](#3-commit-message-format)
 4. Submit a pull request with a clear and concise description of your changes and the reasons behind them.
 5. We will review your pull request, provide feedback as needed, and eventually merge the approved changes into the main branch.